learn2therm/PairProphet/FAFSA/README.md

     - `compute_pair_function.py` this script is still in active development, but in the future, it should be able to parse the HMMER outputs, filter them and generate a dataframe if a protein pair are functional or not

 - Component 4 is intended to return proteins that have structural similarity to the input by searching the Protein Data Bank (PDB).

+    Includes:

-The current code can search from PDB to return proteins that share sequence homology.
+    - `find_structures.py`, which scrapes from PDB to return proteins that share sequence homology.
 This will be leveraged for analyzing structural similarity.

 - Component 5 contains: